aradhyapavan/aiml_project_doc/README.md

 ## 🌍 Domain Adaptability

-✅ Trained on airline data but built to be domain-independent.
+✅ **Trained on airline data but built to be domain-independent.**
-To adapt:
+To adapt to a new domain:

-1. Annotate new domain reviews
+1. 📝 Annotate new domain reviews
-2. Generate new embeddings
+2. 🧠 Generate new embeddings
-3. Replace FAISS index
+3. 📦 Replace the FAISS index
+4. ✏️ Update prompts to reflect domain-specific terminology and aspects
-4. Done — no code changes required
+5. ✅ Done — no code changes required

 ---

 ## 🌐 Live Deployments